 These fish also produce anticoagulants from their buccal glands to prevent blood clotting while they feed.

-During metamorphosis, which typically lasts for 3 to 4 months, the larvae lose their gallbladders and biliary tracts, and their endostyle forms the thyroid gland.
-Additionally, they develop
+During metamorphosis, which typically lasts 3 to 4 months, the larvae lose their gallbladders and biliary tracts, and their endostyle forms the thyroid gland.
+Additionally, they develop eyes, teeth, and a sucking mouth.
+The larvae do not usually feed during this phase.

 Adults may migrate to marine habitats (anadromous) or remain in freshwater environments (non-anadromous) to spend the rest of their lives.